bentoml/BentoML/docs/source/quickstart.rst

 run or deploy those services, such as models and dependencies.
 For more information about building bentos, see :ref:`Building Bentos <building-bentos-page>`.

-To build a Bento, first create a :code:`bentofile.yaml` in your project directory:
+To build a Bento, first create a file named :code:`bentofile.yaml` in your project directory:

 .. code-block:: yaml

     # bentofile.yaml
-    service: "bento.py:svc"
+    service: "bento.py:svc"  # A convention for locating your service: <YOUR_SERVICE_PY>:<YOUR_SERVICE_ANNOTATION>
     include:
-     - "*.py"
+     - "*.py"  # A pattern for matching which files to include in the bento
     python:
       packages:
-       - scikit-learn
+       - scikit-learn  # Additional libraries to be included in the bento

 Next, use the :code:`bentoml build` CLI command in the same directory to build a bento.